The End of Time

 Where do I start?
 With the good or the bad?
 There is so much of both in these two episodes.
 Plus a lot of missed opportunities.
 But equally a lot of memorable and touching moments!

 Firstly, the mighty Cribbins steals the show in every scene he is in and even manages to steal the thunder from David Tennant on many occasions.
 Tennant nonetheless is superb throughout.
 Simm's Master is equally impressive although somewhat underused/misused.
 The Naismiths are possibly the most forgettable characters in the history of Who with an equally forgettable motive/part/point in the overall narrative.
-Also, Timothy Dalton is great as the Narrator but again is totally underused.
-If you manage to get a James Bond actor to appear in Doctor Who in an episode that is the swansong of one of the most popular Doctors, then please give them a more potent role.
+Also, Timothy Dalton is great as the Narrator/Rassilon but again is totally underused.
+If you manage to get a James Bond actor to appear in Doctor Who in an episode that not only introduces new fans to the Time Lords, or reintroduces older fans, but is also the swansong of one of the most popular Doctors, and he's also playing the Time Lord President (whether he's the "original" Rassilon or he just shares the same name is up to the viewer; I like to think he's the original - after all, they resurrected the Master so why not Rassilon?), then please give them a more potent role.
 A bit more of purposeful screen time!
 However, I personally love the woman.
 You know the one I mean.
 I love the ambiguity of it all.
 Who is she?
 The Doctor obviously knows her.
 But who is she?
 And why did she always appear to Wilf?
+I'm glad we never found out.
 Doctor Who and the character himself should always be shrouded in mystery and this adds a lot to it (something that was drastically lost during the 80's).

 The vinvocci characters were a bit silly and were basically played for laughs, which I think jarred with the rest of the story's epic and spectacular vibe.
 And Donna's brainstorm solution to remembering her time with the Doctor was a classic RTD resolution.

 As touching and amazing as the last 15 minutes were, I wish there had been some kind of on-screen explanation as to why it took the 10th Doctor so long to regenerate!
-Surely a plausible reason could have been that he held back the regenerative process but a side effect was the destructive regeneration process that occurred in the TARDIS and resulted in its final crash course towards Earth.
+From the time he releases Wilf and suffers a lethal dose of radiation in doing so, he has time to visit all his old friends and help them out a little bit before finally succumbing to the effects.
+Surely a plausible reason could have been that he held back the regenerative process long enough to visit and help his friends but a side effect was the destructive regeneration process that occurred in the TARDIS and resulted in its final crash course towards Earth.

 Overall though, a great couple of episodes, and a great introductory scene for Matt Smith as the 11th Doctor.
 A promising start for a promising Doctor.
 Tennant will of course be missed and remembered with love for his portrayal, but I can't help but think that both he and RTD chose the exact right time to depart.
 Quit while you're on top, right?